top of page

 Training Programs

-Organizing training on Israeli democracy and society and on the history of the Israeli-Palestinian conflict, in cooperation with leading Israeli civil society organizations.
-80+ participants completed our trainings
+Organizing training on Israeli democracy and society, in cooperation with leading Israeli civil society organizations.
+80+ participants completed our trainings.

 Fostering public discourse